DFHack/dfhack/Readme.rst

   manually assigned to a squad.
 See documentation for ``gui/assign-rack`` below.

-  Also, the default capacity of armor stands is way too low, so check out http://www.bay12games.com/dwarves/mantisbt/view.php?id=1445 for a patch addressing that too.
+  Also, the default capacity of armor stands is way too low, so you may want to also apply the ``armorstand-capacity`` patch.
+Check out http://www.bay12games.com/dwarves/mantisbt/view.php?id=1445 for more information about the bugs.

 Note that the buildings in the armory are used as follows: